Automattic/woocommerce-payments/readme.txt

 == Changelog ==

-= 2.0.0 - 2021-xx-xx =
-* Fix - Currency format in non-USD order note when capturing, refunding, and processing subscription renewal.

 = 1.9.0 - 2021-xx-xx =
 * Add - New setting to manage whether to enable saving cards during checkout.
 (Defaults to being enabled).
 * Fix - Fixed issue where an empty alert would appear when trying to refund an authorization charge.